petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 ## PKCS12 Keystore created with newer JDK cannot be opened by JDK 8

 Elasticsearch 8 uses the bundled OpenJDK 19 to generate certificates and private keys with the [`elasticsearch-certutil`](https://www.elastic.co/guide/en/elasticsearch/reference/8.8/certutil.html) command.
-Meanwhile, when Liferay is configured to run with JDK 8, it cannot recognize certificates generated with JDK 16 or higher.
+When Liferay runs on JDK 8, it cannot recognize certificates generated with JDK 16 or higher.

 Errors like this can result: